This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 - Guide Dogs of America issues us school tags, but I also recommend getting a personal tag so if your puppy gets lost people can contact you.
 Make sure you register your puppy.
 You’ll receive another tag for registration.

 - Is your puppy chewing on his tags?
 Derby taught me this one.
 While the pet tag silencer did stop the jingling of pet tags it did not deter Derby from chewing on his tags.
 What did I do?
 Simple really, I taped his pet tags to his collar with a little bit of cloth tape.
-No more jingling and no more chewed up tags.
+No more jingling and no more chewed-up tags.
 A very inexpensive solution to what was at the time a big problem.

 - Have fun with your pet tags!
 There are different designs and materials.
 I also like to get tags for certain accomplishments.
-For instance, I bought the Canine Good Citizen (CGC) pet tag for Stetson when he past his CGC test.
+For instance, I bought the Canine Good Citizen (CGC) pet tag for Stetson when he passed his CGC test.

 In no time your puppy will be used to wearing his brand new puppy collar and his shiny new pet tags just leave them on and they’ll get used to it.